 Have more questions?
 Visit our full FAQ page

 All plantation tours follow the historic River Road along the Mississippi River, west of New Orleans.
-The drive itself is part of the experience — you'll pass through small Louisiana towns and sugar cane fields on the way.
+The drive itself is part of the experience.
+You'll pass through small Louisiana towns and sugar cane fields on the way.

 Transportation from your New Orleans hotel is included on all plantation tours.